 READ MORE ⇒ 7 Essentials for Desert Hiking with Dogs

-About the author: I’m tickled to introduce you to my good friend, Mary!
-She’s a photographer, artist, and the author of Tales From The Back Road, a blog about “art, traveling, and livin’ the life.”
-She and her husband, Al, also a talented artist, travel full-time in an RV with their adorable dogs, Roxy and Torrey.
+About the author: Mary Hone is a photographer, artist, and the author of Tales From The Back Road, a blog about “art, traveling, and livin’ the life.”
+She and her husband, Al, also a talented artist, travel full-time in an RV with their adorable dog, Torrey.